guigolab/FA-nf/README.md

   //  * All: All GO entries appearing in all matches blastAnnotMode = "common"
 ```

+**IMPORTANT: This step requires so far network connection to the defined instance.**

 ### KEGG orthology groups
 Predictions of the KEGG orthology groups (KO) can be obtained outside of the pipeline, i.e. via [KAAS server](http://www.genome.jp/tools/kaas/) or using a previously set-up version of [KofamKOALA](https://www.genome.jp/tools/kofamkoala/).